vadimkantorov/fastvideofeat/README.md

 We also release scripts (in the *repro* directory) for reproducing our results on Hollywood-2 dataset.

-All code is released under MIT license.
+All code is released under the [MIT license](http://github.com/vadimkantorov/cvpr2014/blob/master/LICENSE).

 ### fastvideofeat